WPBay SDK Documentation

 7. License Checks and Verification

-class provides a set of methods to check and manage license states, user types, and product configurations.
+The WPBay_SDK class provides a set of methods to check and manage license states, user types, product plans, and product configurations.
 Below is a detailed breakdown of the available license verification and utility functions.

 7.1 License Verification Methods